nwfva-b4/managelidar/README.md

 ## Example

-This is a basic function which queries the spatial extents of all lidar data files (`*.laz`) in a given folder from its data headers (without reading the actual point cloud data).
+This is a basic function which queries the spatial extents of all lidar data files in a given folder from its data headers (without reading the actual point cloud data).
 It returns a dataframe which can be used in further data management steps.

 ``` r
 library(managelidar)